 04/28/2007: Fix actual hyperlink for euromotoelectrics, display had been OK, link NOT.

 09/28-10/1/2009: Update hyperlinks, clarify some details that were unclear; re-arrange article a bit for additional clarity, add all the information on the Bosch Starter solenoid overhaul.

-10/17/2009: photo of the metal interference problem.
+10/17/2009: Photo of the metal interference problem.
 Clarifications & editing throughout article.

-11/23/2009: reference to Anton's site for the Valeo overhaul, euromotoelectrics in that same area, etc.
+11/23/2009: Reference to Anton's site for the Valeo overhaul, euromotoelectrics in that same area, etc.

-04/25/2010: Add photo and information on the Denso problem
+04/25/2010: Add photo and information on the Denso problem.

 05/24/2010: Fix typo regarding forward plate that IS used with Bosch, NOT Valeo.
 Clarify minor details.

 05/12/2011: Fix typo where word alternator should be starter.
 Add dividing line at one place to clarify a new discussion section that was confusing.
 Fix a couple of mis-spellings.
 Remove hyperlink to 'thisoldtractor" site (that has removed the starter motor overhaul information).

 08/04/2011: Fix note, DF005 relay now confirmed as substitute.

 11/14/2012: Clean up article, separate sections needing such, add some minor details, fix whole article so will display a bit better on Chrome and Firefox, and on somewhat smaller screens.

-08/11/2014: MINOR changes
+08/11/2014: MINOR changes.

-© copyright, 2012, R. Fleischer
+© copyright 2021, R. Fleischer

 Return to Technical Articles List Page